ViceBooster/HA-CEBL/README.md

 # CEBL Home Assistant Integration

-Welcome to the CEBL Home Assistant Integration!
-This integration allows you to track upcoming fixtures for your favorite Canadian Elite Basketball League (CEBL) teams within your Home Assistant setup.
+Welcome to the [CEBL](https://cebl.ca) Home Assistant Integration!
+This integration was inspiried by [Team Tracker](https://github.com/vasqued2/ha-teamtracker) allows you to track upcoming fixtures for your favorite Canadian Elite Basketball League (CEBL) teams within your Home Assistant setup.

 ## Features